Low-rank passthrough neural networks: Experiments

 \subsubsection{Addition task}

 For each instance of this task, the input sequence has length $T$ and consists of two real-valued components, at each step the first component is independently sampled from the interval $[0, 1]$ with uniform probability, the second component is equal to zero everywhere except at two randomly chosen time step, one in each half of the sequence, where it is equal to one.
 The result is a single real value computed from the final state which we want to be equal to the sum of the two elements of the first component of the sequence at the positions where the second component was set at one.
 In our experiment we set $T=750$.

 The training set consists of $100,000$ training examples and $10,000$ validation/test examples.
 We use a Low-rank GRU with $2 \times n$ input matrix, $n \times 1$ output matrix and (biased) identity output activation.
 We train to minimize the mean squared error loss.
-We use the following hyperparameter configuration: State size $n=128$, maximum rank $d=24$.
+We use state size $n=128$, maximum rank $d=24$.
 This results in approximately $6,140$ parameters in the recurrent hidden layer.
 Learning rate was set at $\num{1e-3}$, mini-batch size $20$, initial bias of the carry functions (the "update" gates) was set to $4$.

 We trained on $14,500$ mini-batches, obtaining a mean squared error on the test set of $0.003$, which is a better result than the one reported in the uRNN article, in terms of training time and final accuracy.
+The training curve is shown in figure \ref{FIG:LRDGRU} (middle right).